joesobo/Vue3BaseExtension/README.md

 	- Replace all instances of `vue-3-base-view` with a view ID
 	- Replace all instances of `Vue 3 Base Extension` with an extension name
 	- Replace `default.png` with your own extension icon

+Run the extension:
+- Enter `yarn watch` in the console
+- Press `f5` on the `extension.ts` to open a debug window

 ## Recommended VSCode Extensions